ezralanglois/arachnid/index.rst

 ====================

 Arachnid is an open source software package written primarily in Python to perform image processing in single particle reconstruction.
-It has the following highlight applications and subpackages:
+It has the following highlighted application and subpackage:

 - AutoPicker: Automated reference-free particle selection
 - pySPIDER: Python batch files designed to better automate the reconstruction protocol